 How long does it take to fit a dental crown?

-Fitting a crown requires only a single visit to our office.
+Fitting a dental crown requires only a single visit to our office.
 Initially, we will remove decay, shape the tooth, and fabricate a CEREC® crown.

 The same day, the CEREC crown is cemented into place and you have a new beautiful looking tooth.